 A Member of Ecumenical Schools Australia must be a school, which, by joining the group, elects to have its government funding flow through the System.
 Each member’s Principal is eligible to serve as a Director on the Board, while each school’s Business Manager belongs to the Finance Committee.
 These two committees meet at least four times a year, for business and professional learning.

 Associate Members may be either schools or organisations that seek to promote the aims and objectives of Ecumenical Schools Australia but are not ready or are ineligible for full membership status.
-They may participate in the collegial activities and shared learning opportunities offered by the System.
+They may participate in the collegial activities and shared learning opportunities offered by ESA.

 An Associate Member may be:

 - A school which is interested in becoming a full member and wishes to gain experience in Ecumenical Schools Australia professional circles prior to possible application for full membership;

 - A school wishing to share the professional and collegial life of Ecumenical Schools Australia, but for which (by determination of the school or the Board) full membership is not appropriate;